The Infernal Marriage

 The Infernal Marriage is the eighth novel written by Benjamin Disraeli who would later become Prime Minister of Great Britain.

+The novel is set in the Greek underworld.
+It depicts the marriage of the Roman deities Pluto and Proserpine.
+It includes a journey to Elysium and a discussion with the deposed Titans.
+Disraeli patterned the various gods of the narrative on political figures of his era, including George IV, Lord Byron, Charles Maurice de Talleyrand-Périgord, Princess Dorothea of Courland, Charles X of France, F. J. Robinson, 1st Viscount Goderich, Robert Peel, Arthur Wellesley, 1st Duke of Wellington, and John Copley, 1st Baron Lyndhurst.

 Background

 The Infernal Marriage appeared in a series of editions of the New Monthly Magazine published from July to October 1834.
 Its story was never concluded because the remaining manuscripts were stolen from Disraeli's chambers, and he "never had the heart to undertake it again".